DeveloppeurPascal/Pompach/README.md

 This code repository contains a project developed in Object Pascal language under Delphi.
 You don't know what Delphi is and where to download it ?
 You'll learn more [on this web site](https://delphi-resources.developpeur-pascal.fr/).

+## Talks and conferences

+### Twitch

+Follow my development streams of software, video games, mobile applications and websites on [my Twitch channel](https://www.twitch.tv/patrickpremartin) or as replays on [Serial Streameur](https://serialstreameur.fr/jv-pompach.php) mostly in French.

 ## Using this game on Android or iOS (iPhone, iPod touch, iPad, iPad Pro)

 The mobile version of this game is available on [Google Play](https://play.google.com/store/apps/details?id=fr.gamolf.pompach.android), [Amazon Appstore](https://www.amazon.com/gp/product/B074DN28YK) and the [App Store](https://itunes.apple.com/us/app/pompach/id1265662368).